SpectraL519/cpp-gl/docs/graph.md

 > Simliarily to the graph constructors using the `add_vertices*` methods is more efficient than calling `add_vertex` multiple times which might cause more vector reallocations.

 * **`graph.remove_vertex(vertex_id)`**:
-  * Removes the vertex with the given ID from the graph.
+  * *Description*: Removes the vertex with the given ID from the graph.
   * *Parameters*:
     * `vertex_id: types::size_type` – The ID of the vertex to remove.
   * *Return type*: `void`

 * **`graph.remove_vertex(vertex)`**:
-  * Removes the specified vertex from the graph.
+  * *Description*: Removes the specified vertex from the graph.
   * *Parameters*:
     * `vertex: const vertex_type&` – A reference to the vertex to remove.
   * *Return type*: `void`